 Original livery stable in the heart of original and "old" downtown Scottsdale, the building was retrofitted in 2004 to a horse museum and temporary "tourist" livery stable.
 The building was also connected to the areas "corral" parking garage and public restrooms so the theme was of the old west.
 Carved Signfoam® was used to create all the signage to provide design relief with an aged appearance from the time it was installed.
 Signage components included the fascia building identification panel, addressing, pedestrian building identification, stairs and public facilities.

-Complete reprogramming and design of transit center during site remodeling.
+Complete reprogramming and design of transit center during site remodeling and winner of the 2012 Crescordia Award from the environmental advocacy organization Valley Forward.
 During design of METRO Light Rail system, Central Station was to become a major stop for north and south bound trains and the main disbursement center for downtowns' busses and other multimode transportation.
 While the site needed to accommodate a limited number of routes, requirements were to be interchangeable, illuminated and durable - all the while maintained by the city maintenance department.
 Both illuminated overhead route numbers and the tactile ADA component at the maps are made of aluminum and fully modular.
 All signage throughout the site is solar powered LED systems to meet the LEED requirements for all City buildings.

 The newest campus for Central Christian Church on 155 acres of land in the East Valley.
 The campus includes a 1200 seat worship center, student buildings, a bookstore, coffee shop and abundant exterior shaded area spaces for friendly interaction.
 JRC Design developed a sign system that provides optimum direction and information while maintaining the architectural look of the site.
 The main site identity includes the provocative image of a large cross laid on its edge, based upon the Church's logo.
 Other signs include entry identity, directional, building identity and freestanding information kiosks.